 In addition, PSHE is integrated into our curriculum through our School Learning Behaviours and whole school activities: such as Circle Time, School Council Meetings, One Life Suffolk Sessions, discussion groups or through specifically themed weeks, such as Well Being Week, Mental Health Week, Young Minds day, ‘Be Yourself’ day and Anti-Bullying Week.

 - Children know how to keep themselves and others safe.

 - Children demonstrate and apply the British Values of Democracy, Tolerance, Mutual respect, Rule of law and Liberty.

 - Children have an understanding about relationships, friendships and how to communicate with people.

 - Children are able to talk about Wellbeing and recognise what they can do to improve their own wellbeing.
-This is evident through the creation of our wellbeing garden which was developed by the whole school community and with all children across the school.

 - Children demonstrate a healthy outlook towards school and can recognise what makes an effective learner.

 - Children have emotional resiliency and become responsible members of society.

 - Children are prepared for their ‘life’ journey and work in modern Britain.

 As a result of this, children achieve age-related expectations across the wider curriculum.
 However, we are aware that the delivered curriculum must reflect the needs of our pupils.
 We expect teachers to use the PSHE programme (adapting it where necessary to ensure it suits all pupils’ needs) to equip pupils with a sound understanding of risk and with the knowledge and skills necessary to make safe and informed decisions now and in later life.
 Through PSHE and RSE, the children will develop the vocabulary and confidence needed to articulate their thoughts and feelings in a safe, trusting, respectful environment taking what they have learnt to their everyday interactions from the classroom to the wider community.